 - Actual and potential size of the industry.

 - Is the industry predicted to grow?

-- Trends in the industry.
+- What are the trends in the industry?

 - What are the skills needed for the industry?

-22 2021 | CFDC of CIFN Business Plan Workbook
+MONTHLA REDIGE.
+22 2023 | CFDC of CIFN Business Plan Workbook

 What are business ethics?